-As coaches, mentors, and competitive runners, we are developing the next generation of trail runners.
+As coaches, mentors, and athletes, we are developing the next generation of trail runners.
 The All In Trail Collective’s aim is to provide coaching support and mentorship for promising, younger athletes, particularly those from marginalized or underserved communities.

 We recognize that trail running is empowering.
 It directs our passions and energies into positive, community-building experiences.
 Developing into a stronger runner requires patience, ambition, and curiosity.
-As coaches and competitive runners, we want to cultivate passionate, younger, and talented athletes, and introduce them to a world that we love so much.
+We want to cultivate passionate, younger, and promising athletes, and introduce them to a world that we love so much.

 All In Trail Collective

-The All In Trail Collective is a community of individuals who are All In on trail running.
+We are trail running coaches and mentors looking to give back to our sport.
 Our aim is to provide community and support, particularly for individuals who are excited to run trails but might not be in a position to work with a coach.
-We’ve created the All In group to provide access to high-quality coaches, an online community and a few other resources to help athletes stay motivated and connected across the country.
+The All In Trail Collective is a community of athletes who are All In on trail running.
+We’ve created the All In Trail group to provide access to high-quality coaches, an online community and a few other resources to help athletes stay motivated and connected across the country.

 The All In Trail Collective community exists of: